tomogwen/LitGPT/README.md

 ### 🚀 HPC

-A script for Slurm HPC is available.
+A script for Slurm-managed HPC is available.
 Set the required variables in the [shell script](scripts/slurm.sh), and run:

 ```
 sbatch scripts/slurm.sh